A Designer’s 490-Square-Foot Studio Transforms into a Festive Wonderland

 Size: 490 square feet

-This small studio apartment in Hell's Kitchen might look familiar...we toured it recently in its "non-holiday" state.
-Simultaneously moody and soothing, Amelia's talents for interior design and entertaining are apparent — and we had to visit her again to see how her small home looks for the holidays!
-Just the right amount of decor, a modern yet festive color palette and a warm and welcoming vibe...you can see why Amelia's friends describe her home as a "warm hug!"
+Simultaneously moody and soothing, designer and organizer Amelia Nicholas‘ talents for interior design and entertaining are apparent—and her home transforms into a cozy festive wonderland during the holidays.
+It’s especially impressive how she’s able to infuse her home with holiday cheer in such a small studio space.
+Just the right amount of decor, a modern yet festive color palette and a warm and welcoming vibe… you can see why Amelia’s friends describe her home as a “warm hug!”

-Amelia has transformed her 490 square foot studio in Hell's Kitchen into a luxurious, modern home.
-Every section of this well-designed studio makes such a huge impression that you forget you are in a small space.
+Amelia has transformed her 490 square foot studio in Hell’s Kitchen into a luxurious, modern home.
+Every section of this well-designed studio makes such a huge impression, you forget you are in a small space.

 Apartment Therapy Survey: